TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/marketplace.md

 Welcome to the Tyk Plugins Marketplace, dedicated to providing you with a curated list of resources that showcase how to develop Tyk Plugins.

-[Tyk Plugins]({{< ref "" >}}) are a powerful tool that allows you to develop custom middleware that can intercept requests at different stages of the request lifecycle and modify/transform headers and body content.
+[Tyk Plugins]({{< ref "plugins" >}}) are a powerful tool that allows you to develop custom middleware that can intercept requests at different stages of the request lifecycle, modifying/transforming headers and body content.

 Tyk has extensive support for writing custom plugins using a wide range of languages, most notably: Go, Python, Javascript etc. In fact, plugins can be developed using most languages via *gRPC*.

-## Blog resources
+## Blogs

 Here some selected blogs for plugin development.